-In his presentation, Michael Jackson has given an excellent overview of the development of case law over the past two or three hundred years as it relates to penitentiaries and prisons.
+In his presentation, Michael Jackson has given an excellent overview of the development of case law over the pastotwo or three hundred years as it relates to penitentiaries and prisons.
 His presentation has indicated the relative lack of impact that case law has had both in Canada and in the United States.
 Nevertheless, the correctional systems in the United States and in Canada have greatly increased the amount of due process involved when making decisions regarding inmates.
 Today, inmates are given a hearing by the Independent Chairpersons of the Disciplinary Boards in the institutions.
-Inmates are allowed to have assistants at parole hearings.
-In transfer decision rendered.
+Inmates ^oare allowed to have assistants at parole hearings.
+In transfer decisions in the Prairie Region, reasons are given to the inmate for the decision rendered.

-The tendency is to provide due process and to give the system of decision-making as credible an appearance as one possibly can.
+The tendency is to provide due process and n to give the system of decision-making as credible an appearance as one possibly can.
 My own opinion, and I think this is true of most administrators in the system, is that decisions made, as in transfers, for example, have for the most part been acceptable to the inmates.
 There have been very few appeals or grievances in that area.
 But it still leaves a better feeling for the inmate, and for management, if officials explain why they did what they did, and if they hear the inmate out, ideally before the transfer.